sudo-dave/Get-Coding-Question/README.md

 # Get-Coding-Question
 A cli app that returns a coding question(s) file of varying difficulty.
-The questions are web scrape from reddit.
+The questions are web scrape from reddit in real-time.
 The subreddit that is scraped is from /r/dailyprogrammer.